ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Overnight</h3>A chance of showers and thunderstorms before 3am, then showers and thunderstorms likely between 3am and 4am, then a chance
-         of showers and thunderstorms.
+         <h3>Overnight</h3>Showers and thunderstorms before 5am, then a chance of showers and thunderstorms.
 Mostly cloudy.
-Low around 72, with temperatures rising to around 74 overnight.
-Southwest wind around 5 mph.
-Chance of precipitation is 60%.<br></div>
+Low around 72, with temperatures
+         rising to around 74 overnight.
+West southwest wind around 5 mph.
+Chance of precipitation is 90%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Friday</h3>A slight chance of showers and thunderstorms before 7am.
+         <h3>Friday</h3>A chance of showers and thunderstorms before 7am.
 Mostly sunny.
-High near 86, with temperatures falling to around 84
+High near 86, with temperatures falling to around 84 in the
-         in the afternoon.
+         afternoon.
 West northwest wind 5 to 10 mph.
-Chance of precipitation is 20%.<br></div>
+Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">